spatie/db-dumper/README.md

 This repo contains an easy to use class to dump a database using PHP.
 Currently MySQL and PostgreSQL are supported.
 Behind the scenes `mysqldump` and `pg_dump` are used.

-Here's a simple example of how to create a dump of MySQL-datbase:
+Here's a simple example of how to create a dump of MySQL-database:

 ```php
 Spatie\DbDumper\Databases\MySql::create()